Cape Vincent (village), New York: History

 The area was formerly controlled by the Onondaga people.
 French missionaries and explorers passed through the area in the middle of the 17th century.

 The town of Cape Vincent was originally part of the town of Lyme.
 In 1849 the town of Cape Vincent separated from Lyme.
 The village of Cape Vincent was incorporated in 1853.
 At the time of its incorporation the village had a population of 1,218.

 By the end of the 19th century, the area was becoming a vacation land due to the nearby Thousand Islands.

 The Levi Anthony Building, Aubertine Building, John Borland House, Broadway Historic District, James Buckley House, E. K. Burnham House, Duvillard Mill, First Presbyterian Society of Cape Vincent, Fort Haldimand Site, Jean Philippe Galband du Fort House, Glen Building, Vincent LeRay House, Lewis House, Roxy Hotel, Cornelius Sacket House, General Sacket House, St. John's Episcopal Church, St. Vincent of Paul Catholic Church, and Otis Starkey House are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, Cape Vincent has a total area of 1.9 sqkm, of which 0.06 sqkm, or 3.31%, are water.
 The village is on the south bank of the St. Lawrence River.
-A seasonal ferry connects the village to Point Alexandria on Wolfe Island in Ontario, Canada, 1 mi from Cape Vincent across the southern channel of the St. Lawrence.
+A seasonal ferry connected the village to Point Alexandria on Wolfe Island in Ontario, Canada, 1 mi from Cape Vincent across the southern channel of the St. Lawrence up till late fall 2024 before it shut down permanently after the owner of the company passed away.
+It is not known if anyone will take up the ferry operation.

 New York State Route 12E passes through the village center, leading northeast (downstream) along the St. Lawrence 15 mi to Clayton and southeast 25 mi to Watertown, the Jefferson county seat.